Sheet Metal Shearing & Blanking Services - Hydraulic, Manual & Light-Gauge Cutting Vasai - Mumbai - Palghar

 Expertise and Experience

-Aero Enterprises Unit I Vasai Phata operates a 10-machine shearing, cutting, drilling, and surface finishing division that handles every blank preparation and secondary operation requirement on a single production floor.
-The shearing line runs three distinct machine types: a CNC shearing machine for precision programmed blank production, a manual hydraulic shearing machine for heavy-gauge and structural blank cutting, and a manual mechanical shearing machine for standard batch blank preparation.
-Two kachi light-gauge sheet cutting machines handle thin sheet and strip shearing below 1.5mm where standard shearing blade clearance would produce excessive edge deformation.
-Four drill tapping machines handle hole drilling and thread tapping on fabricated components.
-One surface grinding machine handles flatness correction, weld flush grinding, and surface finish preparation on components requiring tight flatness tolerance before assembly or coating.
-All shearing, cutting, drilling, and grinding operations at Unit I feed directly into the stamping press floor, CNC press brake, welding bays, and 7-tank powder coat line on the same production floor without inter-vendor transport or batch handoff.
+Aero Enterprises Unit I Vasai Phata operates a 10-machine shearing, cutting, drilling, and surface finishing division that handles every blank preparation requirement on a single production floor.
+The shearing line runs three distinct machine types: CNC shearing for precision programmed blank production, manual hydraulic shearing for heavy-gauge and structural blanks, and mechanical shearing for standard batch preparation.
+Two kachi light-gauge machines handle thin sheet and strip shearing below 1.5mm to prevent edge deformation.
+Four drill tapping machines and one surface grinding machine complete the division.
+All operations feed directly into our stamping, bending, welding, and finishing lines without inter-vendor transport.

 Why Our Process Wins

-An inaccurate blank is not a shearing problem.
-It is a compounding error that travels through every downstream process the blank passes through.
-A blank that is 0.3mm oversized on one edge produces a bend that is 0.3mm out of position, a hole pattern that is 0.3mm off nominal after stamping, and an assembly that fails fit-check at the client end.
-At Aero Enterprises Unit I, blade gap calibration per material grade and thickness is performed before every production run on the CNC and hydraulic shearing machines.
-Squareness is verified by diagonal measurement on first-off blanks before batch shearing is approved.
-Grain direction is maintained throughout the blanking sequence for components that will undergo subsequent bending or deep drawing, because shearing against grain direction on CR IS 513 DDQ grade increases the risk of edge cracking at bend radii on severe draw operations.
+An inaccurate blank is not a shearing problem; it is a compounding error.
+A blank that is 0.3mm oversized on one edge produces a bent component that is out of position and a hole pattern that is misaligned after stamping.
+At Aero Enterprises Unit I, blade gap calibration per material grade is performed before every production run.
+Squareness is verified by diagonal measurement on first-off blanks.
+Grain direction is maintained for components undergoing subsequent bending or deep drawing to prevent edge cracking.

 Machinery · Unit I Vasai Phata

-1× CNC Shearing Machine (NC Back Gauge), 1× Manual Hydraulic Shearing Machine, 1× Manual Mechanical Shearing Machine, 2× Kachi Light-Gauge Sheet Cutting Machines, 4× Drill Tapping Machines (M3–M16), 1× Surface Grinding Machine.
-Total 10 machines at Unit I Vasai Phata.
-Integrated with Fiber Laser, Power Press Floor, CNC Press Brake, Welding, and 7-Tank Powder Coat Line.
+CNC Shearing Machine, Hydraulic Shearing Machine, Mechanical Shearing Machine, 2x Kachi Cutting Machines, 4x Drill Tapping Machines, 1x Surface Grinder.
+Integrated with Fiber Laser, Power Press Floor, Press Brake, Welding, and Powder Coat Line.

 Core Capabilities